Master of Christian Counseling

 Approx. Total Cost w/o Books: $5007.
 (Less NCCA fees)

 Note: NCCA licensure is an option.
-It is not required for graduation from CTS.
+It is not required for graduation from Colorado Theological Seminary.

 This course provides an in-depth program of the theory of temperament and provides the historical, scientific and biblical basis for this theory.
 This course introduces a fifth temperament and the behavioral patterns of each temperament with three behavioral areas: Inclusion, Control, and Affection.